Solicited-node multicast address

-A Solicited-Node multicast address is an IPv6 multicast address used by the Neighbor Discovery Protocol to verify whether a given IPv6 address is already used by the local-link or not, through a process called DAD (Duplicate Address Detection).
-This allows NDP to assign IPv6 addresses to hosts using SLAAC (IPv6 Stateless Address Autoconfiguration) without the risk of assigning addresses already in use.
-The Solicited-Node multicast addresses are generated from the host's IPv6 unicast or anycast address, and each interface must have a Solicited-Node multicast address associated with it.
+A solicited-node multicast address is an IPv6 multicast address used by the Neighbor Discovery Protocol to determine the link layer address associated with a given IPv6 address, which is also used to check if an address is already being used by the local-link or not, through a process called DAD (Duplicate Address Detection).
+The solicited-node multicast addresses are generated from the host's IPv6 unicast or anycast address, and each interface must have a solicited-node multicast address associated with it.

-NDP sends out a Neighbor Solicitation message (ICMPv6 Type 135) to the Solicited-Node multicast address of the IPv6 unicast or anycast address it plans to assign using SLAAC, and if a host is present in that group, it will respond with a Neighbor Advertisement message (ICMPv6 Type 136), and NDP will know that the IPv6 unicast or anycast address it is trying to assign is already in use.